 Public Benefit Declaration

 The Board is mindful of its responsibility to ensure that the Science Council, as a charity, acts for the benefit of the public.
-The Public Benefit Declaration provides an overview of activities undertaken by the Science Council, under the three core strands of its strategy that aim to deliver on its charitable purposes for the public benefit.
+Our Public Benefit Declaration provides an overview of activities undertaken by the Science Council, under the three core strands of its strategy that aim to deliver on its charitable purposes for the public benefit.

-Registers and Licenses
+Registers and licenses

 • Advancing professionalism in science by promoting high standards of professional competence, conduct and performance of the science workforce, which requires registrants to demonstrate a commitment to continuing professional development and abide by a Code of Conduct which includes the obligation to have regard for the public interest at all times.